dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1930: Forcing attendance can trigger stress in students.
+### T1930: Forcing struggling students to attend classes can increase their stress and anxiety.

 |Support|
 |---|